 How to enable and use the Salesforce integration

-The Salesforce integration allows you to create, view, and edit Salesforce records directly from Front, and trigger automated actions with rules in Salesforce.
+The Salesforce plugin allows you to create, view, and edit Salesforce records directly from Front, and trigger automated actions with rules in Salesforce.
 You can interact with standard Salesforce objects including Contacts, Leads, Accounts, Opportunities, Tasks, Activities, and Cases as well as custom objects linked to any of these standard objects.

 You must have Front company admin permissions to set up the integration.